 Specializing in Stormwater Drainage Solutions

-French Drain System Installation
+French Drain System Installation in Dallas

 Dallas Drainage Pros is your best choice when it comes to installing French drain systems.
 From site evaluations, to system considerations, you can rest assured that if a French drain is what you need, it will be the best in its class.
 A French drain is a complicated and extremely labor-intensive job, but can be tremendously effective at resolving underlying drainage issues.
 The process of building a French drain involves digging an extra wide and deep trench, laying a geo-textile non-woven fabric as a barrier between the soil and the trench, laying a layer of 1″ clean rough gravel, placing a perforated pipe to absorb and carry water, filling 80% of the rest of the trench with more gravel, then topping off with soil and/or sod.
 In addition to all this, the grade or slope of a French drain is critical, as well as the means of discharge.
 When it comes to properly designing and installing a French drain, there are a number of things to consider in order to do it correctly.